viral32111/website/dynamic/page/example.md

 # Example (Heading 1)

-This is the [example page](/example) to demonstrate Markdown features and evaluation of inline PHP code.
+This page is for demonstrating Markdown features and evaluation of inline PHP code.

 ## Markdown (Heading 2)